Azmeerabhagyasree/hit_me/README.md

-Play this game a score https://azmeerabhagyasree.github.io/hit_me/  the highest if you can
+Play this game  https://azmeerabhagyasree.github.io/hit_me/  and score the highest if you can.